 Scientists found this neutron star collision in 2017 when they detected gravity waves for only the fifth time in history.
 As a follow-up, the ESO aimed its telescopes, including the VLT, at the collision point.

 The aftermath of these explosive star mergers is called a kilonova.
 Scientists suspected that, if these mergers caused heavy elements to form, they could pinpoint their chemical signatures in the kilonova.

 They could tell they were seeing heavy elements

-The team decided to take another look at the data from 2017.
-Then, as lead author Darach Watson from the University of Copenhagen explains, “By re-analyzing the 2017 data from the merger, we have now identified the signature of one heavy metal element in this fireball, strontium, proving that the collision of neutron stars creates this element in the Universe.”
+They decided to take another look at the data from 2017.
+Then, as lead author Darach Watson from the University of Copenhagen explains, “By re-analyzing the 2017 data from the merger, we have now identified the signature of one heavy element in this fireball, strontium, proving that the collision of neutron stars creates this element in the Universe.”

 Readers have probably heard of Strontium-90 from news reports about Fukushima or Chernobyl.
 Nuclear weapons also release Strontium-90.
 It’s one of the deadliest things we find in nuclear fallout because our bodies readily absorb it, and it’s highly radioactive.

 We all have a bit of stable strontium in our bones

 Most strontium isn’t like that.
 Stable strontium, like Strontium-88, is a lot like calcium, and it’s not radioactive.
 We used to mine it to make picture tubes for old school TVs.
 It also goes into signal flares and fireworks to make them red.
 Potters use it in ceramics.
 We all have a bit of stable strontium in our bones, just like calcium.

 Doctors use radioactive Strontium-89 to treat bone cancer.
 Some places, like Russia, use Strontium-90 to generate electricity.
 It’s cheaper to use in generators than plutonium, and it’s a by-product of other nuclear reactions.